Difficulty

 Remove the Damaged Railing

-Before you can install a new deck rail you'll need to remove the old stair railing first.
+Before installing a new deck rail, you'll need to remove the old stair railing.
+If the original railing can be measured in place, do so before removal begins.

 - Mark the rail position on the posts for quick identification later.